11 Common project management challenges and solutions

 Define these and then add custom fields like important, on priority, and “less important while assigning the tasks.
 It helps your employees get better clarity on work.

-According to one of the studies, having a clear strategy for when, where, and how you will conduct the action increases your chances of success by 2 to 3 times.
+According to studies, having a clear strategy for when, where, and how you will conduct the action increases your chances of success by 2 to 3 times.

 In this study, participants were asked to complete the following sentence: “Over the next week, I will engage in at least 20 minutes of vigorous exercise on [day] at [time of day] at/in [place].”